DataDog/documentation/content/en/developers/marketplace/_index.md

 Datadog integrations can be developed for either the private [Marketplace repository][10] or open-source [integrations-extras repository][11].

 The process for building an integration is the same for each repository, with Marketplace offerings requiring a few more files and fields (like pricing).
-Remember to point to the intended repository when you clone and submit your pull request.
+Remember to point to the intended repository when you submit your pull request.

 Technology Partners can request access to the private Marketplace repository by emailing marketplace@datadog.com.